 Figure 9 shows the proposed sanitary servicing concept for the Plan area.
-Note that the Plan area, which is already divided into Planning Areas, is further partitioned into Servicing Units labelled 1 through 191.
+Note that the Plan area, which is already divided into Planning Areas, is further partitioned into Servicing Units.
 The boundaries of each Servicing Unit generally adhere to quarter section boundaries with some exceptions along the rail line.